getml/getml.com/src/docs/home/installation/windows.md

 Your system should meet the following requirements to successfully install getML for Docker:

-- Docker.
+- [Docker](https://www.docker.com/).
 If you are on Linux, make sure that you can run docker without root rights/sudo.
-[Docker](https://www.docker.com/)
-- Bash.
+- [Git Bash](https://gitforwindows.org/).
 This is pre-installed on Linux and macOS.
-For Windows users, we recommend [Git Bash](https://gitforwindows.org/).
+For Windows users, we recommend.
-- OpenSSL.
+- [OpenSSL](https://www.openssl.org/).
 This should be pre-installed on most systems as well.
-[OpenSSL](https://www.openssl.org/)

 ## Setup and Run getML for Docker